These Sensational Hamptons Rentals Are Available For Summer

 Represented By: Amanda Murray and Robert Murray of Corcoran’s Westhampton Beach Office.

-The Place: When you’re not active in this home’s gym or at work in its art studio, the surrounding area is your haven away from home.
-You’re on the border of North Sea and Noyack, two hamlets showcasing the Hamptons at its bayfront, bucolic best.
+The Place: This surrounding area is your haven away from home.
+You’re in Noyack and near the border with North Sea, two hamlets showcasing the Hamptons at its bayfront, bucolic best.
 Downtown Sag Harbor is also a short drive away, harboring a bustling seaside community with no equal — regardless if you’re popping in for waterside dinner reservations, a weekend farmer’s market, or a tour of the Whaling Museum.

-Represented By: Rhonda Rachlin and Tim Davis of Corcoran’s Southampton Office.
+Represented By: Pat Garrity and Don Gauthier of Corcoran’s Southampton Office.

-The Place: Over its centuries of existence, Southampton has been considered among, if not the best of the best out east.
+The Place: Southampton, established in 1640, is the oldest English settlement in New York State.
 Historical significance abounds, as does unimpeachable style, as does culture in the form of art galleries.
-For(e) the golf fanatic, this home’s location is one good tee shot away from multiple courses, including the prestigious Shinnecock Hills Golf Club.
+For(e) the golf fanatic, this home’s location is but a short drive, literally and figuratively, from numerous courses, including the storied links of Shinnecock Hills.

-Represented By: Marcella O’Callaghan of Corcoran’s Southampton Office.
+Represented By: Whitney Lee of Corcoran’s Southampton Office.